tahseenadit/self-study/Data Engineering/Different_Data_Storages.md

 - **Reading Small Sections of Many Joined Tables:**
   - **Why?** Graph databases (Neo4J) excel at these queries due to their ability to navigate relationships between data points efficiently.
   - **Justification:** Graph databases store data with explicit connections (edges) between entities.
 This structure allows for fast traversal and retrieval of interconnected data across many tables.
+They excel at traversing complex relationships between entities, making them ideal for scenarios where data has many-to-many relationships or requires extensive graph-based querying.

 - **High-Volume Writes (10,000 Writes per Second):**
   - **Why?** Columnar databases (Cassandra, BigTable) or time-series databases can handle high write loads efficiently.